Sandy Sasso ordained as first female Reconstructionist rabbi

 After her ordination, Sasso served as rabbi of the Manhattan Reconstructionist Congregation.
 In 1977, she and her husband were hired to serve as the rabbis of Beth El Zedeck in Indianapolis, which is identified both with the Conservative and Reconstructionist movements.
 She thus became the first woman to serve a Conservative congregation and the first woman to serve as rabbi in partnership with her husband at the same congregation.
 Not surprisingly, Sasso holds title to many firsts as a woman rabbi, including becoming the first rabbi to become a mother when her son David was born on June 22, 1976.

 Sasso is very active in interfaith activities and lectures at Butler University and the Christian Theological Seminary in Indianapolis.
-She is the author of eleven acclaimed children's books (with a forthcoming twelfth due for publication in Spring 2009) as well as a monthly column on religion and spirituality for the Indianapolis Star.
-She also recently published a book for adults on midrash, God's Echo – Exploring Scripture with Midrash, and speaks nationally on children and spirituality.
+She is the author of twelve acclaimed children's books, as well as a monthly column on religion and spirituality for the Indianapolis Star.
+She also recently a book for adults on midrash, God's Echo – Exploring Scripture with Midrash, and speaks nationally on children and spirituality.
 Today, Sasso and her husband serve as the senior rabbis of Congregation Beth El Zedeck in Indianapolis.

 Sources: Personal communications from Sandy Sasso to the Jewish Women's Archive, May 2005 and May 2008; Pamela S. Nadell, Women Who Would Be Rabbis: A History of Women's Ordination, 1889-1985 (Boston, 1998); www.beliefnet.com/Columnists/k-s/Rabbi-Sandy-Sasso.aspx.